learn-co-curriculum/phase-0-html-experiencing-html-lab/README.md

 **NOTE:** We don't expect you to know _markup_, _content_, _source text_, or
 _rendered text_ yet.
 We'll be defining them in this lab.

+## Getting Started

+If you haven't already, fork and clone this lesson into your local environment.

+> **Quick Review:** To fork this lab, click the **Fork** icon in the upper
+> right of this page.
+This will bring you to GitHub.
+You may be prompted to
+> choose where to fork - choose your personal GitHub account.
+>
+> Once your fork is created, click the **Code** button in GitHub, choose
+> **SSH** and copy the provided git URL info.
+>
+> Clone to your local machine with `git clone` followed by the git URL you
+> copied.
+This will create a folder in the location you'er currently in containing
+> your fork of this lab's repository.

+Navigate into the newly createtd directory in the terminal, then run `code .` to open the files in Visual Studio Code.
+(If you are using a different text editor, the command will be different.)
+Finally, run `bundle` to install the lab's dependencies.

+> **Note:** This lab's test use Ruby, so the commands we'll use are different than what you've
+> seen before - `npm install` and `npm test`.
+Here, we use `bundle` and `rspec` to do the same
+> things.

 ## Create an Unordered HTML List

 Think of a collection of things united by theme: Pok&eacute;mon, Old-school